robin-rpr/calos/doc/clearly-convert.rst

 is an error if :code:`IN` and :code:`OUT` have the same format; use the format’s own tools for that case.

-:code:`ch-run` can run container images that are plain directories or (optionally) SquashFS archives.
+:code:`clearly run` can run container images that are plain directories or (optionally) SquashFS archives.
 However, images can take on a variety of other formats as well.
-The main purpose of this tool is to make images in those other formats available to :code:`ch-run`.
+The main purpose of this tool is to make images in those other formats available to :code:`clearly run`.

-For best performance, :code:`ch-convert` should be invoked only once, producing the final format actually needed.
+For best performance, :code:`clearly convert` should be invoked only once, producing the final format actually needed.

   :code:`IN`